ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 in datatype and newtype definitions, we expect the similar treatment of constraints to allow for strict classes and unlifted and unboxed implicit parameters.

-In addition, the new treatment proposes here allows GHC's internal language, Core, to more properly tell the difference between types and constraints, eliminating a troubling class of bugs that keeps recurring.
+In addition, the new treatment proposed here allows GHC's internal language, Core, to more properly tell the difference between types and constraints, eliminating a troubling class of bugs that keeps recurring.